 - The observation must have the name of the child, be dated and indicate whether it occurred during a child-initiated or adult led activity. - Where is the child?
 (Inside?
 Outside?
 In the book corner?
 At the painting table?) - Who is he / she with?
 (Alone?
 Around other children but not playing with them?
 With an adult?
-With other children?

-- What is he / she doing?
+With other children? - What is he / she doing?
 (Describe exactly what the child is doing don't write what you 'think' they are doing) - Did the child say anything?
 If so, what?
-(Use their words and not yours). - Which characteristics of effective learning did you see demonstrated by the child? - What learning does this show at which developmental age band? - Circle all the areas of learning you have seen and indicate which age band(s) the evidence demonstrates. - What next?
+(Use their words and not yours) - Which characteristics of effective teaching and learning did you see demonstrated by the child? - What learning does this show? - Link all the areas of learning you have seen. - What next?
 How could this experience be extended?

-Learning Journeys reflect the path the children have made to discover and explore.
+Tapestry reflects the path the children have made to discover and explore.
 Practitioners will use this information to inform planning and guide their work with the children.
-It is a celebration of a child's achievements and interests during the time within Foundation Stage.
-Learning Journeys include:
+It is a celebration of a child's achievements and interests during the time within the Foundation Stage.